spryker/docker-sdk/docs/06-services.md

 :::

 ## Database
-In Docker SDK, [PostgreSQL](https://www.postgresql.org/) is provided as a service by default, but you can switch to MySQL or MariaDB as described below.
+In Docker SDK, [MariaDB](https://mariadb.org/) is provided as a service by default, but you can switch to MySQL or PostgreSQL as described below.

 ### MySQL
 [MySQL](https://www.mysql.com) is an open source relational database management system based on Structured Query Language (SQL).
 MySQL enables data to be stored and accessed across multiple storage engines, including InnoDB, CSV and NDB.
 MySQL is also capable of replicating data and partitioning tables for better performance and durability.